 ISU students, staff, and faculty strive to overcome historical and divisive biases in our society.
 Library staff must embrace an environment of inclusion that moves beyond simple tolerance to recognizing the richness in individual identities of people, and diverse perspectives.
 Applications from a broad spectrum of people are encouraged to apply.

 Master’s degree and related experience.

 Preferred Education and Experience:

-Demonstrated commitment to diversity, equity and inclusion in higher education.
+Demonstrated commitment to advancing diversity, inclusion and social justice.

 Iowa State University is classified as a Carnegie Foundation Doctoral/Research University-Extensive, a member of the Association of American Universities (AAU), and ranked by U.S. News and World Report as one of the top public universities in the nation.
 Over 36,000 students are enrolled and served by over 6,200 faculty and staff (see www.iastate.edu).
 Ames, Iowa is a progressive community of 60,000, located approximately 30 minutes north of Des Moines, and recently voted the best college town in the nation (see www.visitames.com).

 Iowa State University is an equal opportunity employer committed to excellence through diversity and strongly encourages applications from all qualified applicants, including women, underrepresented minorities, and veterans.
 ISU is responsive to the needs of dual career couples, is dedicated to work-life balance through an array of policies, and is an NSF ADVANCE institution.

 Iowa State University is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, or protected Veteran status and will not be discriminated against.